Internal Other | 2019

 In Internal other I have composed a setup with animals as tribal residential populations; the red-crowned crane takes on the role of the shamanic narrator.
 On her “magical flight” through metaphorical and virtual landscapes, she takes us to several places in the DMZ, ranging from real to imaginary ones, i.e. to the “inner mountain snowfields” in our mind.

-The audio is recorded with a binaural sound technique.
-It is required to listen with good quality headphones.
+The sound design is partly produced with low-frequency sound.
+It is required to listen with good quality headphones or audio systems.

 Jennifer Billock, How Korea’s Demilitarized Zone Became an Accidental Wildlife Paradise, [online]https://www.smithsonianmag.com/travel/wildlife-thrives-dmz-korea-risk-location-180967842/, [accessed February 12, 2018].